Warming up to Pistol Shoot?

 Pistol shooting is mostly a “mental” sport with little physical activity, but if you can get an advantage over an opponent by doing a little dry firing, holding etc before the match starts, it will certainly make sense to “warm up”.

-Dry firing before the match gets the mind into gear as to what you are looking for to fire a good shot.
+Dry firing before the match, gets the mind into gear as to what you are looking for to fire a good shot.
 Am I holding as good as I normally do?
 Am I “seeing” sights as clearly as I normally do?
 Is my trigger press smooth?
 Have I got my mind on the task at hand?

 Get all of these facets of shooting right even before sighters and you’ll be way in front of the field before the first competition shot.
 Once you start sighters, it is a time of being sure you are employing all the skills required to fire a good controlled shot.
-Firing shots in sighters that are controlled, smooth shots, allows you to judge groups, as you may have shot on a different range previously, different lighting etc. Groups can change from day to day, same range, same pistol, same bay.
+Firing shots in sighters that are controlled, smooth shots, allows you to judge groups, as you may have shot on a different range previously, different lighting etc. Groups can change from day to day, same range, same pistol and same bay.
 The body changes day to day.
 The holding may be slightly higher or lower this day.

 Go back through your past results, look at the start of a match, the middle and the end.
 You may find a pattern forming which can be analysed and you never know, you may even pick up a few more points, which is what pistol shooting is all about.